 WARNINGS AND PRECAUTIONS

-The following serious adverse reactions have been observed with a median follow-up time of more than 4 years after treatment with LUTATHERA®: myelodysplastic syndrome (2%), acute leukemia (1%), renal failure (2%), hypotension (1%), cardiac failure (2%), myocardial infarction (1%), and neuroendocrine hormonal crisis (1%).
-Patients should be counseled and monitored in accordance with the LUTATHERA® Prescribing Information.
+In ERASMUS, the following serious adverse reactions have been observed with a median follow-up time of more than 4 years after treatment with LUTATHERA: myelodysplastic syndrome (2%), acute leukemia (1%), renal failure (2%), hypotension (1%), cardiac failure (2%), myocardial infarction (1%), and neuroendocrine hormonal crisis (1%).
+Patients should be counseled and monitored in accordance with the LUTATHERA Prescribing Information.

 Distributed by: Advanced Accelerator Applications USA, Inc., NJ 07041

-1. LUTATHERA® [prescribing information].
-Millburn, NJ: Advanced Accelerator Applications USA, Inc.; July 2018.
+References: 1.
+LUTATHERA® [prescribing information].
+Millburn, NJ: Advanced Accelerator Applications USA, Inc.; 2020.